-1. The Union shall be allowed no more than three (3) employee representatives when negotiating an MOU or participating in the meet and confer or Labor-Management process.
+1. The Union shall be allowed no more than one (1) employee representative when negotiating an MOU or participating in the meet and confer or Labor-Management process.

 2. The Union shall, at least ten (10) workdays before the first scheduled negotiation meeting, provide the Court with the names of the employees who have been designated to serve as employee representatives in the regular negotiations process.